 const { register, handleSubmit, errors } = useForm({ mode: "onBlur" });

-You can find more details on the useForm
+Find more details on the useForm

-hook in the API reference.
+Hook in the API reference.

-and can only be controlled by the state.
+, and can only be controlled by the state.

-React Hook Form provides a wrapper component called Controller
+React Hook Form provides the wrapper Controller

-that allows you to register a controlled external component, similar to how the register
+component that allows you to register a controlled external component, similar to how the register

 method works.
 In this case, instead of the register